cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Fortunato: "Wrong!
 They are not.
 Only their badges are from the CIA.
-With the LBI everything is illusory.
+With the LBI everything is made up.
 Officially the LBI doesn't even exist.
 It doesn't have its own building.
 Nowhere.